cs544-wisc/f23/p6/README.md

 NOAA (National Oceanic and Atmospheric Administration) collects weather data from all over the world.
 In this project, you'll explore how you could (1) store this data in Cassandra, (2) write a server for data collection, and (3) analyze the collected data via Spark.
+You can find the datasets we are going to be using in the `datasets` directory of `p6`.

 We'll also explore read/write availability tradeoffs.
 When always want sensors to be able to upload data, but it is OK if we cannot